 Inspired by the uniqueness of these applications, in this paper, we present an in-depth study on the traffic-aware relay node deployment problem.
-There have been previous studies on relay node deployment for wireless networks [27][16], most of which however focused on maintaining network connectivity.
-Given the heterogenous traffic flows and the many-to-one traffic pattern, directly applying these algorithms will only give suboptimal results.
+There have been previous studies on relay node deployment for wireless networks [27][17], most of which however focused on maintaining network connectivity.
+Given the heterogenous traffic flows and the many-

+Feng Wang and Jiangchuan Liu are with the School of Computing Science, Simon Fraser University, British Columbia, V5A 1S6 Canada.
+Email: {fwa1,jcliu}@cs.sfu.ca to-one traffic pattern, directly applying these algorithms will only give suboptimal results.
 For an illustration, consider a set of sensor nodes and a data sink with given locations and traffic volumes, as shown in Fig. 1.
-If only connectivity is considered, the deployment scheme in Fig. 1(a) maximizes the network lifetime, i.e., each of the $\frac{1}{3}$ of the relay nodes are deployed on the sections of (s_1, v) , (s_2, v) and (v, s_0) .
-We can see, however, given the traffic pattern, moving some relay nodes
+If only connectivity is considered, the deployment scheme in Fig. 1(a) maximizes the network lifetime, i.e., each of the $\frac{1}{3}$ of the relay nodes are deployed on the sections of $(s_1, v)$ , $(s_2, v)$ and $(v, s_0)$ .
+We can see, however, given the traffic pattern, the deployment scheme that moves some relay nodes from less traffic intensive section $(s_2, v)$ to heavily-loaded $(v, s_0)$ will achieve better performance, as shown in Fig. 1(b).